 As Altima celebrates our 10-year anniversary, we couldn’t think of a better time to take a glance back at the last decade and see how things have evolved with diagnostic imaging.
 Our CEO and President Larry Knight answered some pressing questions on everything from how the industry has changed to what advice he would give to newcomers.
 Over the years, Larry has made a name for himself around the world for delivering the very best in MRI services, and for his work in equipment design and remote services.

 Q: Why did you decide to start Altima 10 years ago and how did your original vision for the company compare?

-Larry Knight: I decided to start Altima because, at the time, I was working for a medical company and needed to provide more ethical and financially sound solutions for customers.
-I don’t know that I had a vision beyond that in the beginning.
+Larry Knight: After working for other OEMs and vendors for 25 years, I decided I wanted to be my own boss and establish my own journey as an expert in the industry.
 The vision has always been to create relationships and develop and maintain honest and ethical solutions in line with the OEM.
 I think Altima has been very successful at that over the past 10 years.